TonyDeAlmeida/Start-here-java/README.md

 <h3 id="topic-concept">1.2 TOPIC concepts</h3>

-<p>We can make a parallel.
-If you want to send somebody some information, you will need:</p>
+We can make a parallel.
+If you want to send somebody some information, you will need:
 <ul>
 <li>its country, its town, its street, its street address, its stage, its door number</li>
 </ul>